fusion-energy/neutronics-workshop/README.md

 - Try adding the other lead isotopes to the plot.

 - Try adding tritium production in Li6 and Li7 to the same plot.
-You may need to change the axis scale to log.

 The plot should now be similar to the plot below showing fusion relevant interactions.
 These are important reactions for breeder blankets as they offer high probability of neutron multiplication and tritium production.